Nurse & Educator Dependent Commitment

 I didn’t put my parent’s/guardian's occupation on my admission application.
 How can I update that information?

-If you did not put your parent’s/guardian’s occupation on your application for admission, you can instead complete this Nurse/Educator Parent Occupation Form.
+If you did not put your parent’s/guardian’s occupation on your application for admission, you can instead complete this Nurse/Educator Parent Occupation Form (note: you will first have to log-in to your student applicant portal in order to access this form).

 Do I have to complete the FAFSA or WASFA?